nightscout/nightscout.github.io/docs/uploader/uploaders.md

 <img src="..\img\Upload03.png" />

 !!! info "Dexcom "Firefly" Transmitters"
-    Any transmitter made before Dexcom switched to the "firefly" range of G6 transmitters is compatible with **Spike**.
-Although there are *slight* physical differences, the easiest way to check is to look at the Transmitter ID.
-If it starts with **80xxxx** or **81yxxx** (where **y** is a number) then it is a pre-Firefly transmitter and is compatible.

-    Most of the useable transmitters that fall into this category at the present time (early 2021) are generally rebatteried or rechargeable/modified 80xxxx or 81xxxx transmitters.
+    Most of the useable transmitters that fall into this category at the present time are generally rebatteried or rechargeable/modified transmitters.

 #### Dexcom G4 *(now obsolete)*